Travel Advice During COVID-19

 The latest information on Lancaster Railway Station including ticket office opening hours is available here.

-More information is available on the Train Travel webpage.
+Information is also available on the Train Travel webpage.

-Parking enforcement on campus recommenced on 3rd August 2020 along with the introduction of cashless parking payments.
-This is helping to ensure a fair and efficient parking system for all parking users as well as reduce Covid-related issues associated with handling cash.
+Parking enforcement on campus is in place.
+This is helping to ensure a fair and efficient parking system for all parking users.
+Enforcement continues as normal during vacation periods.

 All types of parking permit sales are exclusively available online for 2020/21.
 The following are available to purchase through the University's Online Store:

 - 1-day parking scratch cards for staff

 - 1-day parking scratch cards for visitors.

 Please do not visit the Car Parking Office in person.
 You can contact the Parking Office by telephone on 01524 592179 or by email at email@example.com